Xzihnago/sic-xe-assembler-no-xe/README.md

 # sic-xe-assembler
-SIC/XE two pass assembler written in Rust
+SIC/XE two pass assembler written in Rust.

+But no XE, maybe in the future.